vaibhav18matere/books/README.md

 - If you wish to improve, be content to appear clueless or stupid in irrelevant matters/situations/topics.

+### 31st JAN => PHILOSOPHY AS MEDICINE OF THE SOUL

+- Stoicism is designed to be medicine for the soul.
+- It relieves us of the vulnerabilities of modern life.
+It restores us with the vigor we need to thrive in life.
+Check in with it today, and let it do its healing.

 ## PASSIONS AND EMOTIONS

 ### 1st FEB => FOR THE HOT-HEADED MAN